 You can arrive at ketosis, and raise ketone levels, in two ways:

-- Endogenic Ketosis: The body enters ketosis through natural internal processes.
+• Endogenic Ketosis: The body enters ketosis through natural internal processes.
 You can trigger ketosis through fasting.
-It also happens when you burn up glucose and glycogen stores during exercise or when you stop eating foods that metabolize sugars into carbs.
-(Diabetics can also go into ketosis and produce ketones when insulin levels drop.)
+It also happens when you burn up glucose and glycogen stores during exercise or through nutritional ketosis, when you stop eating foods that metabolize sugars into carbs.

-For most people, endogenic ketosis happens naturally in the body after following a very low-carbohydrate keto diet combined with intermittent fasting.
-For ketosis to kick in through diet, you need to eat a strict ratio of nutrients and commit to daily intermittent fasting of at least 12 hours between eating.
+For most people, endogenous ketosis happens naturally in the body after following a low-carbohydrate keto diet combined with intermittent fasting.
+For ketosis to kick in through diet, you need to limit carbohydrates, increase healthy fats, exercise, and commit to daily intermittent fasting of at least 12 hours between eating.

 When following a keto diet, carbohydrate depletion and insulin reduction cause free fatty acids (FFAs) to be released from fat stores in the body through a process called lipolysis.
 The FFAs travel to the liver, which uses them to produce ketone bodies.
 This is known as endogenous ketosis—the process when the body produces ketone bodies naturally.